Everything You Need To Know About Henley Royal Regatta

 Henley Royal Regatta was instituted long before national and international rowing federations were established, meaning it occupies a unique position in the world of rowing.
 For many rowers, winning an event here has always been one of their greatest achievements and it’s not hard to see why.

 This regatta has its own set of rules and is not subject to any governing body of rowing.
-Unlike other rowing events that feature multi-lane rowing races, Henley Royal Regatta is completely unique.
-It instead follows a one-on-one knockout format with only two boats racing against each other in each heat.
+Unlike other rowing events that feature multi-lane rowing races, Henley Royal Regatta is unique.
+Instead, it follows a one-on-one knockout format, with only two boats racing against each other in each heat.
 This means they can hold up to 90 races for the heats, making it a spectacular spectator event.

 Races are conducted at 5-minute intervals over a distance of 2,112 metres (1 mile and 550 yards) going upstream.
-If more entries than the permitted number in the rules are received for any race then the committee shall arrange for qualifying races to take place and those that qualify with race against each other for the title.
+If more entries than the permitted number in the rules are received for any race then the committee shall arrange for qualifying races to take place and those that are eligible will race against each other for the title.

 Catering and Hospitality For Everyone